IBIData/nos-forms-jquery/README.md

 ###**submit**

  Accepts a function that receives the form data passed to it.
+Passes two arguments: the form data and the form.

+###**init**

+ Function that will fire as soon as the form renders.
+Passes the form as it's only argument.

 ##Structure
  ---